NJIT-CS490-SP21/Project1-ash47/README.md

   <summary><b>Error page</b></summary>
   <br>

-  Another problem I encountered was when I was implementing the search bar.
+  **Bug:** Another problem I encountered was when I was implementing the search bar.
 Every time a bad input was made (e.g. Incorrect artist name or empty string name), the page will generate an error message.

-  This was happening because any time a bad input is passed through the search API, It will respond with some error code instead of a JSON variable.
+  **Reason:** Search API will response with an error code instead of a JSON variable, when it gets bad input.
 So when the function tries to use .json() on the response, it     will cause an error.

-  So to fix it, I did this:
+  **My Fix:**

   1. used try and except to catch an error.
-(If the response is not an error, then the artist id is returned.
+(If the response is not an error code, then the artist id is returned.
 Else, error code is returned)

   ```python